Steven Gault: Outlaw biker

-In 2002, Gault was given a speeding ticket by the Durham Region police constable Todd Dennis.
-In response, Gault began a campaign of harassment against Dennis and his family, stalking them and making threats.
-In October 2002, Gault was convicted of uttering death threats while Dennis secured a restraining order forbidding Gault from having contact with him and his family.
-In 2003, Sebastiao ended her relationship with Gault and she publicly accused him of being a police informer.
-Sebastiao alleges that Gault neglected his family in favor of partying and cocaine use, became more abusive and wanted to have an ex-girlfriend move in.
+In 2002 Gault was given a speeding ticket by the Durham Region police constable Todd Dennis.
+In response Gault began a campaign of harassment against Dennis and his family, stalking them and making threats.
+In October 2002 Gault was convicted of uttering death threats while Dennis secured a restraining order forbidding Gault from having contact with him and his family.
+In 2003 Sebastiao ended her relationship with Gault and publicly accused him of being a police informer.
+Sebastiao alleges that Gault neglected his family in favor of partying and cocaine use, became more abusive, and wanted to have an ex-girlfriend move in.

 Another member of the Hells Angels' Oshawa chapter, Remond Akleh, believed Sebastiao's allegations that Gault was an informer and pressed for Gault to be expelled.
 Gault made aggressive use of the Angels' "arbitrations" (the internal tribunals to settle disputes between the club's members), denying the allegations and pressing for Akleh to be expelled instead.
 Gault convinced the other Angels in the "arbitrations" that he was not an informer and that Akleh was lying.
-In 2003, Sebastiao's family was awarded a restraining order against Gault after he was alleged to have threatened to kill them by blowing up their house with them in it.
+In 2003 Sebastiao's family was awarded a restraining order against Gault after he was alleged to have threatened to kill them by blowing up their house with them in it.
 Sebastiao stated: "I was scared, scared of what he might do to me and my family; like what he had threatened."
-She alleges that Gault once threatened to kill her by stripping her naked, tying her to a tree in the forest, covering her with honey and letting the animals and insects eat her alive.
+She alleges that Gault once threatened to kill her by stripping her naked, tying her to a tree in the forest, covering her with honey, and letting the animals and insects eat her alive.